mmori8/FunCluRPE/README.md

 Clustering functional data, where each observation is represented by a curve defined over a continuous domain, remains challenging due to high dimensionality and the need for stable, data-adaptive partitioning.
 We propose a clustering framework based on Random Projections, which simultaneously performs dimensionality reduction and generates multiple stochastic representations of the original functions.

-## Included Functions
+## Included R files

 ### **FunCluRPE**
-The main function.
+Contains the main function.
 Requires either a matrix of coefficients or an `fd`-class type object (from the **fda** package) and either `d` or `G` to set the dimension for the projected space.
 Additional optional parameters can be set.

 ### **data_generation**
-Functions to generate example curves as in the three Scenarios of the paper.
+Contains functions to generate example curves as in the three Scenarios of the paper.

 ### **run_example**
 An illustrative example file demonstrating usage.